Connor Robinson

-Connor Robinson (born 23 October 1994) is a professional rugby league footballer who plays as a for the Doncaster R.L.F.C. in the RFL League 1.
+Connor Robinson (born 23 October 1994) is a professional rugby league footballer who plays as a for Doncaster in the RFL Championship.

 He previously played for Hull Kingston Rovers, Halifax Panthers and York City Knights.

 Playing career

 Hull Kingston Rovers

 He plays as a and was part of Hull Kingston Rovers' first team.
 A former West Hull junior, he had been part of Hull Kingston Rovers' youth set-up since the age of 12.
 Shortly before the 2014 season, he signed a 2-year professional contract.

 Halifax RLFC

 In July 2015, he was released by Hull Kingston Rovers and joined Halifax.

 York City Knights

 He was named League 1 player of the season during York's promotion campaign and helped them make the Championship playoffs during their first year back in the division.
 In 2018, Robinson set club records at York for the most goals (186) and most points (420) scored in a season.